 Metallic minerals are important sources for metals such as zinc, lead, copper, iron, and gold.
-No metallic mineral deposits exist in the Town of Columbus and no metals are currently being mined in the State of Wisconsin.
+No metallic mineral deposits exist in the Town of Fort Winnebago and no metals are currently being mined in the State of Wisconsin.

 Nonmetallic minerals are important sources of building stone, lime, industrial sand, and construction aggregates.
 Like ground water, forests, and agricultural land, non-metallic minerals resources exists where nature put them, not always where they are needed.
 Planning for these resources is needed in order to ensure abundant supplies of inexpensive aggregate in the future.
 Reclamation of nonmetallic mines are regulated by the Columbia County Nonmetallic Mining Reclamation Ordinance within the Columbia County Code of Ordinances.
 The ordinance requires all operating nonmetallic mines to obtain an annual reclamation permit and to prepare a reclamation plan for the mine site.
 The reclamation plan is to describe how the mine site will be restored once mining is complete and what the post-mining land use will be for the property.
 The annual permit provides a means to track progress on the reclamation of the mine site.
-There are currently five nonmetallic mining sites in the Town of Columbus.
-Map 5-2 includes the locations of nonmetallic mining sites in the Town.
+There is currently one nonmetallic mining site in the Town of Fort Winnebago located off of County Highway F in the southern portion of the Town.